 2022 £'000 2021 £'000

-Total 12,594 12,906
+Total Loss allowance 12,594 (69) 12,906 (72)

-Loss allowance (69) (72)
+LOSS allowance (69) (12)

 Net 12,525 12,834

 Work in progress ("WIP") relates to variable fee contracts and represents the net unbilled amount expected to be collected from clients for work performed to date.
 It is measured at the chargeable rate agreed with the individual clients adjusted for unrecoverable amounts less progress billed and ECL.
 As these financial assets relate to unbilled work and have substantially the same risk characteristics as trade receivables, the Group has concluded that the expected loss rates for trade receivables <30 days is an appropriate estimation of the ECL.